piotrwitek/react-redux-typescript-guide/README_SOURCE.md

 ### Playground Project
 [![Build Status](https://semaphoreci.com/api/v1/piotrekwitek/react-redux-typescript-guide/branches/master/shields_badge.svg)](https://semaphoreci.com/piotrekwitek/react-redux-typescript-guide)

 You should check out Playground Project located in the `/playground` folder.
 It is a source of all the code examples found in the guide.
-They are all tested with the most recent version of TypeScript and 3rd party type definitions (like `@types/react` or `@types/react-redux`) to ensure the examples are up-to-date and not broken with updated definitions.
+They are all tested with the most recent version of TypeScript and 3rd party type-definitions (like `@types/react` or `@types/react-redux`) to ensure the examples are up-to-date and not broken with updated definitions.
 > Playground was created in such a way that you can simply clone the repository locally and immediately play around on your own.
 It will help you to learn all the examples from this guide in a real project environment without the need to create some complicated environment setup by yourself.

 ## Contributing Guide